CollinsU99/Azure-network-protocols/README.md

 <img src="https://i.imgur.com/EL2Oexz.png" height="80%" width="80%" alt="img"/>
 </p>

-To create the Resource group, log into your Azure portal and click "Resoure group" labeled box (1) in the image above.
-You can also click the search bar to search for "Resource group".
+To create the resource group, log into your Azure portal and click "Resource group" labeled box (1) in the image above.
+You can also click the search bar to search for "resource group".

 <p align="center">
 <img src="https://i.imgur.com/9I7vc4k.png" height="80%" width="80%" alt="img"/>